CWOA/MetricLearningIdentification/README.md

 ### Usage

-To replicate the results obtained in our paper, please download the OpenCows2020 dataset at: [https://www.data.bris.ac.uk/tbc](https://www.data.bris.ac.uk/tbc).
+To replicate the results obtained in our paper, please download the OpenCows2020 dataset at: [https://www.data.bris.ac.uk/data](https://www.data.bris.ac.uk/data) and searching for `OpenCows2020`.
 Place the identification folder in `datasets/OpenCows2020/`.

 To train the model, use `python train.py -h` to get help with setting command line arguments.
 To train on your own dataset, write your own dataset class for managing loading the data (similarly to `datasets/OpenCows2020/`), import it into train.py and add the case to the `def setup(args)` method: